-Testimony was received objecting to loss of on-street public parking spaces to provide bus parking for the School's use and citing existing on-street parking availability issues such as public parking occupied by teachers and State employees, parents parking in no-parking zones, no available street parking in front of residences during school hours, and staff refusing to use parking lots offered by Salem Alliance Church
+Testimony was received objecting to loss of on-street public parking spaces to provide bus parking for the School's use and citing existing on-street parking availability issues such as public parking occupied by teachers and State employees, parents parking in no-parking zones, no available street parking in front of residences during school hours, a lack of garages for residential uses, an insufficient number of offstreet parking at the School, and staff refusing to use parking lots offered by Salem Alliance Church.
+The Neighborhood Association stated in their appeal that the neighbors surrounding the school may request that other on-street spaces near the school be converted to RP-restricted parking if the bus lane is constructed.

-Staff Response: The existing off-street parking at the school is nonconforming with respect to the current minimum parking requirement of two spaces per classroom.
+Finding: The existing off-street parking at the school is nonconforming with respect to the current minimum parking requirement of two spaces per each of 19 classrooms.
 Because the proposal does not increase the number of classrooms, the applicant is not required to provide additional off-street parking to remedy the deficiency.
 Staff could find no record that a parking arrangement between the school and Salem Alliance Church has previously been required by the City to meet off-street parking requirements, and the current proposal requires no such agreement.
 On-street parking is available to all members of the public, including residents, school staff, State employees, and parents.
 While the proposal would reduce on-street vehicle parking, it would provide bus parking to serve students, who are also members of the public.
-Signage may be installed to indicate that the bus parking area is available to the public during hours when it is not required for bus parking.
+The applicant testified that signage may be installed to indicate that the bus parking area would be available to the public for on-street parking during the hours when it is not required for bus parking.